Matt9993/tosdg-azure-ci-python-coverage-report/README.md

   The pipeline needs to have a whole folder not just the index.html to be copied into the artifacts.
 - src/ folder:
-  Holds the example files that describe a fictional company with salaries, projects and employees.
+  Holds the example files that describe a fictional engineer with projects and income.
 - tests/ folder:
   Holds the test files for the src folder files.
 - pyproject.toml: